 Interpreters are available to ensure that deaf and hard of hearing community members are served in a timely manner.

 Where does the CARES team travel in order to provide support?

 The CARES Team can be contacted by phone to provide support and information at any time, day or night.
-A team member meets with any member of the RIT community who is considering making a report to Public Safety and travels to the Public Safety Department to accompany them.
-A team member may also travel to another safe location on campus if a community member is in a crisis related to an incident of sexual assault, harassment, relationship violence and/or stalking and would like a CARES team member present but isn’t comfortable involving Public Safety.
+A team member meets with any RIT student who is considering making a report to Public Safety and travels to the Public Safety Department to accompany them.
+A team member may also travel to another safe location on campus if a student is in a crisis related to an incident of sexual assault, harassment, relationship violence and/or stalking and would like a CARES team member present but isn’t comfortable involving Public Safety.

 Frequently Asked Questions